rocketbro/ccc-av-team/AV Team/CLC Engineer/description_CLCEngineer.md

 - Assists with setting up simple sound systems for classes

 #### Availability
-To be a rookie Sunday School Prep operator, you need to be available during Sunday school seasons, once a week.
+To be a rookie CLC Engineer, you need to be available during Sunday school seasons, once a week.